 Yes, you can see a movie anytime, but when is the last time you spent a day going from theater to theater and catching ALL the movies you’ve been dying to see in the same day?
 The Chatham 14 Movie Theaters offers crisp and cool air conditioning and the chance to escape into a fantasy world for a few hours at a time—take advantage of it!

-The aquarium isn’t a large one, but when you’re looking to escape the heat for a few hours at a time, there’s no better place to explore!
+The Woods Hole Science Aquarium isn’t a large one, but when you’re looking to escape the heat for a few hours at a time, there’s no better place to explore!
 Teaching our kids that education can be entertaining, the touch tanks are especially fun for those with gentle hands, while the outdoor seal exhibit will have your entire family laughing as you watch the antics of these canine-like creatures that make their home here!

 Not all our homes have pools, but if you plan ahead and rent one that does, you may discover your family never wants to leave your backyard!
 Greet the day with a refreshing swim, do cannonballs with your kids after a long morning of sightseeing, or float on your back at night, watching the stars above wink and twinkle.
 Your vacation in one of our New England Vacation Rentals homes with a pool will take you to places you never dreamed possible.
 Reserve yours today and discover how the RIGHT vacation rental can make all the difference!